 After a decent loan spell at OGC Nice, Germain returned to Monaco where was often played as second fiddle to both Mbappe and Falcao.
 However Germain had been one of the key players and produced important performances when his side needed him.
 He returned his manager a tally of 10 goals and 3 assists in the league.
 This is more than good when one considers the fact that he is a third option striker.
 Through Carillo, Jardim received seven goals and one assist and makes one wonder as Carillo is the last forward on the bench.

 Monaco have had a way with grooming young and fine talent with the likes of Anthony Martial amongst others.
 This pattern continued when Mbappe came to the fore.
-The eighteen year old forward had repaid his manager’s trust with a brilliant 15 goals and 8 assists return in the league alone.
-The graphic below shows Mbappe’s stats relating to the shots he had taken.
-Quite astonishing for an eighteen year old.
+The eighteen-year-old forward had repaid his manager’s trust with a brilliant 15 goals and 8 assists return in the league alone.

 And finally the player who has had a remarkable turnover in his career once again, Radamel Falcao, had been sensational in finding the net consistently.
 After two poor loan spells at Manchester United and Chelsea, not many managers would’ve preferred to play him as the first option striker.
 But Jardim should be appreciated again and this time for what he has done with Falcao.
 The Colombian had a stellar season as he notched up 21 goals and 5 assists in the league and most importantly scoring goals at crucial stages of the game.